bailey-lab/MIPTools/docs/app-reference/wrangler-app.rst

 	-t    The threshold at which UMIs will be downsampled.
 For any MIPs with more UMIs than this threshold, the number of UMIs will be reduced to the threshold.
+	-w    Whether to apply a weight when randomly sampling UMIs.
+UMIs are weighed by their read counts.

 Defaults
 --------